Boconnoc: Trecangate

 Between 1820 and 1954 a Methodist chapel stood in the hamlet of Trecangate, in the parish of Boconnoc.
 It was built using cob walls; a sign marking its position was erected in 2009.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Boconnoc in the 1700s.

 Wildlife and ecology

 Old-growth, sessile oak (Quercus petraea), growing in ravines and slopes in parts of the ancient deer park at Boconnoc House, contain an internationally important assemblage of lichens, making it one of the most important sites in Europe.
 The site is also considered to be the best ″old-growth, southern-oceanic oak woodland″ in the south-west.